Brad Trost appeals ruling as battle against Conservative Party marches on | CBC News

 "It's unfortunate Conservative Party members and donors may have to endure more unnecessary legal costs on a matter the courts have already decided on.
 We believe the divisional court ruled appropriately in this case," said party spokesman Cory Hann.

 Regardless of the result, Trost won't be representing the Conservatives in the next election.
 The MP for Saskatoon-University is one of a handful of incumbent Conservative MPs who had to fight to run again for the party in the 2019 election.
-Trost the nomination battle to provincial politician Corey Tochor.
+Trost lost the nomination battle to provincial politician Corey Tochor.

 While Trost initially suggested elements within the party were trying to oust him, he ultimately blamed the loss on himself, saying he was "too complacent" during the nomination race.